 In May 2013, we refinanced our existing \$300 million unsecured revolving credit facility by entering into an amended and restated credit agreement relating to a five-year unsecured revolving credit facility in the principal amount of \$450 million (the "Credit Facility") with a syndicate of multinational banks, which matures on May 8, 2018 and requires no scheduled prepayments before that date.
 We are subject to interest rate risk based on the terms of the Credit Facility to the extent that the London interbank rate ("LIBOR") or the Canadian Dollar-denominated bankers' acceptance rate ("CDOR") increases.
 Borrowings under the Credit Facility bear interest in the range from 0.875 to 1.25 percentage points ("Credit Spread") above the LIBOR or the CDOR, dependent on our consolidated leverage ratio, and the interest period terms for the outstanding borrowings, which range from one to six months.
 As discussed below, we have entered into forward fixed interest rate swaps to mitigate interest rate risk in future periods.
 Borrowings outstanding under the Credit Facility at December 31, 2013 were \$277 million at a weighted-average effective interest rate of 1.6%.
-Based on amounts outstanding and our interest expense by approximately \$2.0 million on an annualized basis.
+Based on amounts outstanding and our interest rate swap effective at December 31, 2013, an increase in the LIBOR or the CDOR of 1% would increase interest expense by approximately \$2.0 million on an annualized basis.